 There's nothing kids love more than eating, so why not teach them how to bake?
 If you have two or more kids, make it exciting by getting them to decorate once the goods are ready to go.
 The end result will give them a sense of accomplishment and full tummies.

-If you're stuck inside right now due to the lockdown, rest assured there are still some things you can do from the comforts of your own home to keep the kids from tearing the place apart.
+If the weather's bad or you're having a chilled day, rest assured there are still some things you can do from the comforts of your own home to keep the kids from tearing the place apart.
 Help them create a fort underneath the dining room table and fill it with books, puzzles and toys to keep them entertained.
 If you're lucky, they might even nap inside.

 Studies show that indoor plants can have a positive effect on mental health.
-Whether you're stuck inside or not, creating a garden with the kids is an ideal way to teach them the importance of caring for living things.
+Creating a garden with the kids is an ideal way to teach them the importance of caring for living things.
 Have them check on the plants' progress every day and water each one.

 Brought to you by HOYTS